EiriniMoschopoulou/saucedemoUI_Automation/README.md

 9. Complete job

 The Workflow file is set up in that way, that the actions are triggered upon every push and every pull request to main branch.
 More over, each action produces an HTML artifact which is an HTML report which can be downloaded.
-The artifact is located to the summary of each completed actions.
+The artifact is located to the summary of each completed action.